Hemendra Prasad Barooah: Biography

-Hemendra Prasad Barooah was born on the 1st of April at Jalukonibari, near Jorhat, of the Northeast Indian state of Assam, to Shiva Prasad Barooah and Kamal Kumari Barooah, in 1926.
+Hemendra Prasad Barooah was born on April 1, 1926 in Jalukonibari, (a village near Jorhat), in the Northeast Indian state of Assam, to Shiva Prasad Barooah and Kamal Kumari Barooah, in 1926.
 He came from Khongiya Barooah family, a rich Assamese family that was already in tea plantation business established by Bisturam Barooah, a rich planter who started his business during a period when the Britishers were controlling the tea industry in Assam.
 His father died when Hemen was in his youth and after securing an MBA from the Harvard University, reportedly the first person from the Northeast India to secure a Harvard MBA, Hemendra started out in 1949, with the three tea gardens he inherited from his mother.
 He nurtured his business after releasing it from the control of the Williamson & Magor Group, which controlled tea business during those times.
 At the time of his death, Hemndra Barooah controlled nine gardens, held under his Kolkata-based business firm, Barooahs and Associates Pvt.
 Ltd.

 Hemen Barooah was known for his efforts to counter the threats of United Liberation Front of Assam, an Assam separatist group banned as a terrorist outfit by the Government of India, which, at times, resorted to violent attacks.
 He was a known art collector reportedly owning 600 works and has also produced a film, Ek Pal, directed by Kalpana Lajmi.
 His life story has been written by Wasbir Hussain, a noted journalist and published under the name, Life And Times - Story Of An Assamese Tea Baron.

 On 26 January 2013, the Government of India announced the award of Padma Shri to Hemendra Prasad Barooah, honouring him for his services to the Trade and Industry of India.
-Six months later, on 31 July 2013, Barooah, aged 86, breathed his last at Bangkok, while on a trip to the Thailand capital for medical treatment.
-His wife and only son, Amit Barooah, having preceded him, he was survived by his oldest daughter and her family as well as his late son's daughter.
+Six months later, on 31 July 2013, Barooah, aged 86, died at Bangkok, while on a trip to the Thailand capital for medical treatment.
+His wife and only son, Amit Barooah, having preceded him, he was survived by his oldest daughter and her family as well as his late son's daughter, Shey Naima Barooah.
 It was reported that Barooah had already built his mausoleum earlier, in 2004, decked with a green marble with only the date of death left to be filled.

 Assam Tea Brokers, the first tea broking firm in Assam, founded by Hemen Barooah, remains as his legacy.
 He is credited with efforts to bring tea tourism to Assam, by opening his ancestral home, Thengal Manor, and two other colonial buildings to tourists and by founding the Heritage North East, a Boutique heritage hotel and the Kaziranga Golf Resorts, Sangsua.
 The ITA Centre, at Machkhowa, reportedly built by him, is also another contribution credited to him.

 Hemen Barooah has established a charity foundation, The Kamal Kumari Foundation, and the foundation gives annual awards to recognize excellence in the fields of science and technology (Kamal Kumari National Award), journalism (Siva Prasad Barooah National Award) and art (Amit Borooah Award).